If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 Blue light glare from staring at your electronics all day might not necessarily be permanently damaging to your eyes — according to the American Academy of Ophthalmology, it’s really only UVA or UVB radiation that does that, and neither of those are emitted by computer screens — but long hours of staring at your computer screen definitely does contribute to eye strain.

-There’s even more strain on your eyes now, too, considering that the global pandemic have added Zooms and Google Hangouts to our social activities.
-As things begin to open up following a year of quarantine and shut downs, we may not be spending as much time staring at computers, notebooks, and phone screens but that doesn’t mean that we shouldn’t stay protected.
+Now that things are back open after more than a year of quarantine, remote working, endless Zoom meetings, and socially-distanced activities, we may not be spending as much time staring at computers, notebooks, and phone screens but that doesn’t mean that we shouldn’t stay protected.
 Blue light glasses, while not a protection against UV rays, are certainly one way to help combat eye strain (also useful: taking breaks, using artificial tears, and generally trying to reduce your smartphone usage — a tough challenge, we know).
 The eyewear acts as a filter for the blue light that computer and phone screens emit, which is brighter than other types of light.
 And when you help ease that strain during your workday, your eyes are much better primed to enjoy the crisp colors on your 4K TV at night.

 DIFF Eyewear’s “Summer” glasses are a favorite among customers.
 The round, hand-cut frames are designed with premium scratch-resistant polymer that filter the blue light from your computer and other devices.
 The glasses are available in several different colors and they’re currently buy one get one free.